 Well they were new when this article was first written.

 Solid Edge ST (Synchronous Technology): I was a VAR for Solid Edge but decided to drop them as a product because of their focus on PLM, which most of my customers would never need.
+Solid Edge and NX claim to have integrated direct edit, but is it so clunky it is almost as bad as those that just have an add-on.

 Fusion* from Autodesk: I have used this product and it is very robust.
 Sadly, Autodesk has moved to subscription only, making it a difficult choice.